pstorozenko/cs-poliactor/README.md

 ![](images/poliaktor_screen.png)

-After reaching proper URL, give the app an permissions to your webcam.
-Then all you have to do is wait to see results.
+After reaching proper URL, give the app permissions to your webcam.
+All you have to do now is to wait to see the results.

 On the bottom left webcam stream will be displayed with most similar actor's image and name above it.
 On the right there will be plot showing position of current embedding of captured face (with respect to the average).